-The aim of the whistleblowing arrangements is to act as a deterrent to malpractice; encourage openness; and promote transparency and to underpin the Council's approach to risk management.
+The aim of the Raising Concerns policy is to act as a deterrent to malpractice; encourage openness; promote transparency and to underpin the Council's approach to risk management.

-The Council's Fraud and Corruption Policy and Whistleblowing Policy are provided to all new employees as part of the induction process.
-Fraud Awareness and the Council's Whistleblowing Policy are included as modules in the Council's Learning Management System.
+The Council's Fraud and Corruption Policy and Raising Concerns Policy are provided to all new employees as part of the induction process and further virtual training is available on Fraud Awareness and Raising Concerns.

 Fermanagh and Omagh District Council is committed to dealing with all complaints fairly and impartially.
 The Complaints Procedure is available in electronic format via the Council website or is available in hard copy on request.
-The Council is awaiting an update on complaints handling from the NI Public Services Ombudsman after which it will review its complaints procedure.
+The Council is currently engaged with the NI Public Sector Ombudsman (NIPSO) in an exercise to review the arrangements for Complaints in the local government sector and this may lead to review of current policies and procedures.

-Identifying the development needs of members and senior officers in relation to their strategic roles, supported by appropriate training
+Identifying the development needs of Members and senior officers in relation to their strategic roles, supported by appropriate training

-Fermanagh and Omagh District Council is accredited with the Elected Member Development Charter
+Fermanagh and Omagh District Council is accredited with the Elected Member Development Charter Award Level 1 and this was successfully reassessed and accredited in July 2021.

-Award Level 1.
 Members undertake corporate learning and development and are also invited to undertake an Individual Training Needs Analysis to identify appropriate learning and development.
 The Council has established an Elected Member Development Steering Group which comprises cross-party representation and meets bi-monthly to champion learning and development for Members of the Council.
-The Council has an approved Elected Member Learning and Development Policy which assists in embedding learning and development and more recently the Council has moved to developing an Elected Members Learning and Development Hub.
-The Council also works in partnership with other organisations to provide accredited training to Members.
+The Council has an approved Elected Member Learning and Development Policy which assists in embedding learning and development.
+The Council also works in partnership with other organisations such as South West College to provide accredited training to Members.

 The Council actively participates in the Northern Ireland Local Government Association (NILGA) Regional Learning and Development Programme which provides a range of capacity building opportunities for Members.
-During 2020/21 due to Covid-19 restrictions this programme of training was delivered remotely in the latter part of the year, together with a number of other virtual training initiatives.
-The Council was successful in retaining Level 1 Elected Member Development Charter Award following recent review.
+During 2021/22 due to Covid-19 restrictions this programme of training was delivered remotely together with a number of other virtual training initiatives.